eiskalteschatten/scalable-react-project/README.md

 - `[ModuleName].context.tsx` is used for module states that affect multiple pages within that module.
 The provider is included in the `index.tsx` of the module.
 - `[PageName].context.tsx` is used for page states that affect multiple components within that page.
 The provider is included in the `index.tsx` of the module and wrapped around the page component in the `<Route>`.
 This is so that the page itself has access to it.

+As a general rule, local state should be preferred.
+This means that state should be kept at the lowest possible level to avoid unnecessary rerendering.
+Contexts should only be used if the state truly affects multiple sub-components.

 ## Contributing
 I would love to hear any feedback, suggestions, questions, etc you might have: